 Merchandise inventories are carried at the lower of average cost or market value.
-Cost is determined using the weighted-average cost method and includes costs incurred to purchase and distribute goods as well as related vendor allowances including co-op advertising, markdowns, and volume discounts.
+Cost is determined using the weighted-average cost method and includes costs incurred to purchase and distribute goods.
 We record valuation adjustments to our inventories if the cost of a specific product on hand exceeds the amount we expect to realize from the ultimate sale or disposal of the inventory.
-These estimates are based on management's judgment regarding tuture demand, age of inventory, and analysis of historical experience.
+These estimates are based on management's judgment regarding future demand, age of inventory, and analysis of historical experience.
 If actual demand or market conditions are different than those projected by management, future merchandise margin rates may be unfavorably or favorably affected by adjustments to these estimates.